Skip to main content

 Charitable Relief:

-When a commercial property is occupied by a charity or trustees for a charity, and it is used wholly or mainly for charitable purposes, the charity or trustees are entitled to mandatory rate relief of 80% off the full rate bill.
+When a commercial property is occupied by a registered charity or trustees for a charity, and it is used wholly or mainly for charitable purposes, the charity or trustees may be entitled to mandatory rate relief.
+This reduces the amount of rate due by 80%.
+If you are a registered charity and wish to apply for charitable relief, please contact the Business Rate department for an application form.

-Sports Clubs registered with the Inland Revenue as Community Amateur Sports Clubs (CASC'S) are also entitled to 80% reduction in their business rates.
+Sports Clubs registered with the Inland Revenue as Community Amateur Sports Clubs (CASC'S) may also be entitled to 80% reduction in their business rates.

 St Albans District Council can at its discretion award rate relief to non-profit making organisations whose main objectives are charitable, religious, or concerned with education, social welfare, science, literature or fine arts.